-Probability 7.6.3
+7.6.3 Probability

 Re quirements Notes a.
 Which Flood Zone (or zones) is the site within?
 Refer to the Flood Map for Planning and the Long Term Flood Risk Assessment Search on the Environment Agency's website b If there is a Strategic Flood Risk Assessment (SFRA) covering this site, what does it show?
-City of York Council SFRA & SWMP C. What is the probability of the site flooding?
+City of York Council_SFRA & SWMP C. What is the probability of the site flooding?
 Environment Agency online flood risk mapping.
 Where the quality and/or quantity of information for any of the flood sources affecting a site is insufficient to enable a robust assessment of the flood risks, further investigation may be required.
-For example, where hydraulic modelling is not available for small watercourses, City of York Council and the Environment Agency should be contacted for pre application advice to see if the scope of the site specific FRA needs to be increased to include modelling to ensure details of flooding mechanisms are fully understood and that the proposed development incorporates appropriate mitigation measures. d.
+For example, where hydraulic modelling is not available for small watercourses, City of York Council and the Environment Agency should be contacted for pre application advice to see if the scope of the site specific FRA needs to be increased to include modelling to ensure details of flooding mechanisms are fully understood and that the proposed development incorporates appropriate mitigation measures.
+If further modelling is required then please allow additional time in your programme for the model to be reviewed and signed off by the EA.

+Re quirements Notes d.
 What are the existing rates and volumes of surface water run-off generated by the site?
 Assess the sequence of flooding across the site, rate of rise of water level, flow velocities, depths and the duration of flood (existing and post-development).
-Rates and volumes of runoff for a range of storm events up to and including the 1 in 100 year (1% annual exceedance probability (AEP) event (including an allowance for climate change) should be calculated.
-Where the scale of development as advised by City of York Council requires calculation of rates and volumes of runoff this can be

-Re quirements Notes supported using industry-standard software, such as WinDes, and the outputs from these submitted with the FRA.
+Rates and volumes of runoff for a range of storm events up to and including the 1% AEP event (including an allowance for climate change) should be calculated.
+Where the scale of development as advised by City of York Council requires calculation of rates and volumes of runoff this can be supported using industry-standard software, such as WinDes, and the outputs from these submitted with the FRA.
 City of York Council's Sustainable Drainage Systems Guidance for Developers document should be used to inform the drainage design/ surface water management elements.
 For fluvial flood risk, detailed information on rate of onset of flooding, velocities, depths and duration of flooding may be informed by hydraulic modelling carried out by the Environment Agency.
 Where such information is currently unavailable, the Environment Agency will advise on the requirement for further investigation.
 For groundwater flood risk, Potential Groundwater Flooding Zone mapping within the SFRA should be consulted for potential areas of groundwater flooding.
-It may be necessary to carry out groundwater monitoring onsite to confirm groundwater levels.
+It may be necessary to carry out groundwater monitoring on- site to confirm groundwater levels.
 Yorkshire Water should be contacted regarding flood risk from sewers. e.
 Is the site at residual risk of flooding, e.g. in the event of a failure of the fluvial or tidal flood defences?
 What level of flood risk could be experienced on the site during such an event?
 Consider the benefit afforded to the site from any existing flood alleviation measures.
 Where a suitable location has not been modelled, a developer may have to conduct their own assessment of the residual risk, in a manner that is proportionate to the scale and nature of development proposed.